-BMI is derived from the body's weight and height; however, a few studies have shown that BMI cannot discriminate between muscle and fat mass and as a consequence fails to identify where the body's fat (central versus peripheral) is located.
-Waist or hip circumference (WC and HC) and the waist-to-hip ratio (WHR) provide information on central fat content and leaves aside other regions of the body where fat can be stored, such as the hips and upper and lower extremities7.
-The subcutaneous tissue in peripheral locations along with visceral fat are the main storages of excess energy from the diet8.
+is located.
+Waist or hip circumference (WC and HC) and the waist-to-hip ratio (WHR) provide information on central fat content and leaves aside other regions of the body where fat can be stored, such as the hips and upper and lower extremities.
+The subcutaneous tissue in peripheral locations along with visceral fat are the main storages of excess energy from the diet.
 Therefore, it remains plausible that alternative indices that are not based on central obesity could aid the nutritional assessment when complement with traditional indices.
-Anthropometric indices based on the arm, such as MAMA, fat arm index (FAI), and TSF are nutritional indicators for the evaluation of fat and muscle reserves and could be integrated with routine anthropometric assessment to evaluate energy storages^{9,10}.
+Anthropometric indices based on the arm, such as MAMA, fat arm index (FAI), and TSF are nutritional indicators for the evaluation of fat and muscle reserves and could be integrated with routine anthropometric assessment to evaluate energy storages.

-The college lifestyle is marked with many major risk factors that are associated with the late development of T2D, such as but not limited to, a sedentary lifestyle, constant stress, alcohol consumption, lack of adequate sleep, and bad eating habits^{11,12}.
+The college lifestyle is marked with many major risk factors that are associated with the late development of T2D, such as but not limited to, a sedentary lifestyle, constant stress, alcohol consumption, lack of adequate sleep, and bad eating habits.
 Regarding to this last point, different nutritional recommendations have emerged in order to maintain a correct diet and prevent the development of chronic diseases, such as T2D.
-These recommendations issued by different organizations (Bourges for the Mexican population, NOM-015 for the prevention and treatment of T2D, and the prevention goals for chronic disease established by the FAO/WHO) are a reference quide that allow us to identify and evaluate dietary characteristics, such as variety of foods, quantity and type of foods, as well as energetic distribution of macronutrients, that could play a role in the development of T2D^{13,14}.
-Following these recommendations have shown a beneficial effect on weight control and biochemical parameters^{15,16}.
+These recommendations issued by different organizations (Bourges for the Mexican population, NOM-015 for the prevention and treatment of T2D, and the prevention goals for chronic disease established by the FAO/WHO) are a reference guide that allow us to identify and evaluate dietary characteristics, such as variety of foods, quantity and type of foods, as well as energetic distribution of macronutrients, that could play a role in the development of T2D.
+Following these recommendations have shown a beneficial effect on weight control and biochemical parameters.
 Even though these recommendations share many similarities, they are not identical; therefore, they should not be used individually but as an embodiment of rules for comparisons.
-On the other hand, it has been seen that those with a FH-T2D are more prone to obesity and β -cell dysfunction at younger ages^{17,18}.
-They also present with a high percentage of poor eating habits19, which have changed over time and are currently characterized by increased consumption of industrialized products, fast food, saturated fats, simple carbohydrates, and decreased consumption of fiber, whole grains, as well as fruits and vegetables19.
+On the other hand, it has been seen that those with a FH-T2D are more prone to obesity and b-cell dysfunction at younger ages.
+They also present with a high percentage of poor eating habits, which have changed over time and are currently characterized by increased consumption of industrialized products, fast food, saturated fats, simple carbohydrates, and decreased consumption of fiber, whole grains, as well as fruits and vegetables.
 Therefore, under these situations, this could provide the right environment for the development of T2D in younger patients.
 For these reasons, it is important to recognize these factors early.
 Our main objective was to evaluate the dietary intake of Mexican medical students by comparing it with the most used recommendations for Mexico (Bourges for the Mexican population, NOM-015 for the prevention and treatment of T2D) and the prevention goals for chronic disease established by the FAO/WHO.
 Moreover, we also evaluate the effect FH-T2D, with and without, has on the association between dietary intake and assess if these groups are different anthropometrically.